kemichai/rfmpy/docs/mtz_example.rst

 .. note::

-    The image generated here is based on a small sample of the dataset.
+    The image generated here is based on a **small subset of the dataset**.
     This tutorial showcases the functionality of the codes without reproducing the full figures, which would require significant processing time.